 Yes.
 You can turn off both Saved Memory and Chat History Reference independently in Settings → Personalization → Memory.
 Or use Temporary Chat for sessions where you don’t want memory used or updated at all.

-What happens when memory is full?
+What happens when ChatGPT memory is full?

 Is ChatGPT memory available in India?